Compute configuration on Anyscale

 When you run Ray applications with this feature enabled, Anyscale respects accelerator types specified in your Ray code.
 Anyscale doesn't support all accelerator types supported on Ray.
 You use short-form names to specify GPU and TPU accelerator types in your Ray code.

-If you define your compute config with YAML, you must explicitly enable the option auto_select_worker_config
+If you define your compute config with YAML, you must explicitly enable the option auto_select_worker_config, as in the following example:

 head_node: